cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

 After you make any changes in the source, Starport rebuilds the binaries before starting the blockchain and keeps the state.

-Now, create a front end.
-Find the commands in the commands in the `readme.md` in the `chain` folder:
+Now, create a front end using the commands provided in the `readme.md` file in the `chain` folder:

 ```bash
 $ cd vue